Beyond the Crown: Redefining the Standard of Women's Empowerment through Beauty Pageants in Asia and the West

 The Latter Asian Perspective

-As a region where the traditions of community and well-being of the family are prioritised, Asia has often viewed beauty pageants as a prestigious platform that brings honor and pride to the country as well as the region.
-Some Asian countries place high respect towards beauty pageants as the value of women who get to represent their nations highlights the multifaceted role of promoting their cultural pride, heritage, and traditions.
+Asia has often viewed beauty pageants as a platform that brings pride and honour to the country and their respective regions.
+Some Asian countries for the past few decades had placed high respect into beauty pageant representatives as these women who get to represent their nations do not just represent themselves but the multifaceted role of promoting their cultural pride, heritage, and traditions.

 A prime example of this is the Philippines, whose love for beauty pageants is manifested in the country’s efforts to support their candidate.
 Communities would go lengths to host a pay-per-viewing service during beauty pageant competitions to support the Filipina women who compete regardless of the result.
 Filipinos take immense pride in their representatives as they contend to showcase the national pride of the country as well as the unique beauty of their representative that goes beyond body types.

-For most Asians, the sense of pride and oftentimes recognition are the driving force in their support for their representatives.
-Instilled in Asian communities is the urge to compete and bring honor to family and nation.
-Beauty pageants are an empowering way for Asian women to celebrate diversity and individuality, and to bring glory and recognition to their respective countries.
-Indeed, these platforms are sites rich with symbolism and filled with cultural meanings that can reveal the processes of collective cultural production among local and regional communities (King-O’Riain, 2007).
+For most Asians, both recognition and sense of pride are the driving force in their support for their representatives.
+Through the years, these events have been the hope and avenue for Asian women to celebrate individuality and diversity, as well as to bring glory and recognition to their respective countries.
+Indeed, these platforms are filled with cultural significances and are now considered sites rich with symbolism that can reveal fresh ways of cultural production among communities, regardless of whether this is on a local or regional scale (King-O’Riain, 2007).
 Beauty pageants are viewed highly in most Asian cultures as they emphasize the cultural values of “pride and achievement” that meet the societal expectations of the people, and do not only celebrate individualistic success but rather its broader impact on the nation, society, and most importantly the family.

 "Beauty pageants are viewed highly in most Asian cultures as they ... do not only celebrate individualistic success but rather its broader impact on the nation, society, and most importantly the family."